Shin Fujiyama

-Shin Fujiyama is a Japanese-American philanthropist who co-founded Students Helping Honduras.
+Shin Fujiyama is a Japanese American philanthropist who co-founded Students Helping Honduras in 2007 with his sister Cosmo Fujiyama after visiting Honduras on a service learning trip for the first time.

-Fujiyama was born in a small fishing village in Japan.
-He graduated from the University of Mary Washington in Fredericksburg, Virginia in 2007 with a Bachelor's degree in International Affairs and Pre-medicine.
-He and his sister, Cosmo Fujiyama, incorporated Students Helping Honduras in 2007 after visiting Honduras on a service learning trip for the first time.
+Fujiyama was born in Kanagawa Prefecture, a small fishing village in Japan.
+He graduated from the University of Mary Washington in Fredericksburg, Virginia in 2007 with a Bachelor's degree in International Affairs and pre-medicine.
 Shin speaks four languages fluently: Japanese, English, Spanish, and Portuguese.
+He opened a YouTube channel in 2020, showing his daily life in Honduras, initially for his family and friends in the US, but it became very popular in Honduras, making him a recognizable figure in the country.